- 1 Composting Toilets Reviews

 This Nature’s Head Dry Composting Toilet is super easy to install and comes with all the necessary vent connections to get started with your new eco-friendly toilet installation right away.
 Professional installation is recommended, but an experienced home improvement DIYer can complete the installation for this high-quality composting toilet in less than a day with only a few basic plumbing tools.

 It has fast composting to prevent odors and includes an easy to use crank handle.
-The toilet looks like a regular toilet and you will hardly notice the composting feature.
 This is an ideal toilet in the field sanitation and can withstand harsh conditions including temperature and moisture changes.
 It is perfect for cabins, RVs, boats, and workshops.

 This is a great value for a composting toilet which is high-quality, easy to use, and made to last.
 Nature’s Head only use top of the line materials in the construction of their toilets and have a friendly customer service team available to answer any questions about warranty or installation.
 Nature’s Head toilets are made in the USA.